 Protein sequence annotation is an example of one of the grand challenges of modern biology that requires a focused, concentrated effort of experts from multiple scientific fields.
 In addition, the current funding climate severely limits the capabilities of any single research laboratory [Hather2010] thus compelling scientists to forge alliances and leverage skills across different discipline [Ozdemir2011].
 The drive for collective innovation in data-enabled sciences translates into community efforts such as DELSA, the Data-enabled Life Sciences Alliance, whose goal is to create a synergy between the computer science and life sciences to tackle modern biological challenges through best computational practices and most advanced cyberinfrastructure [Ozdemir2011, Kolker2011].

 In this paper, we propose a novel visualization tool to explore and visualize the protein sequence universe.
 The proposed method uses a multidimensional scaling (MDS) to create a 3D embedding of the protein sequence space.
-The parallel implementation on a multiple grid platform utilizes Iterative MapReduce (MPI) and threading.
+The parallel implementation on a multiple grid platform utilizes Iterative MapReduce, the usual Message Passing Interface MPI and threading.
 The proposed method provides an advanced visualization tool that allows thorough exploration of the protein sequence data.
 Furthermore, the approach could be extended to allow mapping and annotation of newly sequenced proteins.

 In what follows, we describe the methods to create a 3D rendering of 100,000 prokaryotic protein sequences from the COG database.
 We briefly describe the data and outline the implementation of multi-dimensional scaling approach.
 The 3D representation of the protein subspace is given in the Results section.
 The application and relevance of the proposed approach to the functional annotation task adjourns the paper.